prakriti31/DatabaseManagementSystems/assignment-3/README.md

    - `createRecord`: Allocates memory for a new record.
    - `getAttr`: Retrieves an attribute value from a record.
    - `setAttr`: Sets an attribute value in a record.

+## Command Line Interface (CLI)
+The CLI application provides an interactive way to use the Record Manager, allowing users to create, manage, and interact with tables and records.
+Below is a list of available options in the CLI and their functionalities.

+### CLI Options:
+1. `Create Table`
+   - Prompts the user to enter a name for the new table.
+   - Creates a table with a predefined schema (`ID`, `Name`, `Age`), where `ID` is auto-generated as a primary key.
+2. `Open Table`
+   - Allows the user to open an existing table by entering its name.
+   - This step is necessary before performing any operations on the table.
+3. I`nsert Record`
+   - Prompts the user to enter values for `Name` and `Age`.
+   - Automatically assigns a unique `ID` for each record.
+   - Inserts the new record into the currently open table.
+4. `Delete Record`
+   - Prompts the user to enter the `ID` of the record they wish to delete.
+   - Searches for the record with the given `page` and `slot`,then deletes it if found.
+5. `Update Record`
+   - Prompts the user to enter the `ID` of the record they wish to update.
+   - If the record is found, the user is prompted to enter new values for `Name` and `Age`.
+   - Updates the specified record with the new values.
+6. `View Records`
+   - Displays all records in the currently open table.
+   - Shows each record’s `Page`, `Slot`, `ID`, `Name`, and `Age` for easy reference.
+7. `Close Table`
+   - Closes the currently open table and saves any changes.
+   - This action must be performed before opening another table.
+8. `Exit`
+   - Exits the CLI application and shuts down the Record Manager, releasing any resources in use.